drupol/not-a-number.io/content/posts/random/2025-03-21-retrospective-2024.md

 A clear example of this lack of future-proof vision was the abrupt shutdown of the PHP team I was working in.
 Around 2019, we were encouraged to adopt PHP, which was, at the time, the officially recommended language for web applications.
-Many of my colleagues were unfamiliar with it, but they took the time to learn, they were even offered trainings and gradually migrated their legacy applications.
+Many of my colleagues were unfamiliar with it, but they took the time to learn, they were even offered training and gradually migrated their legacy applications.
 It was not without difficulty, but they succeeded, supported by my team throughout the process.
 However, the decision to shut down our team was made, and the consequences were clearly not fully considered.
 Over the years, I had developed a substantial collection of tools and infrastructure that were widely